thoughtbot/design-sprint-guide/sprint-guide/exercises/swot-analysis.md

 ### Opportunities

 Opportunities are things that we think that the company or product could be taking advantage of.
-To help find these try asking these questions:
+To help find these try asking:

 - What could they do to improve their weaknesses?
 - What do they lack?